 We present a Storynory Pantomime – A dramatic audio presentation of A Christmas Carol by Charles Dickens adapted by Mike Betteridge of The Working Space Theatre Company.

-Illustrations by John Leech from first edition of 1843 are here.
+Illustrations by John Leech from the First Edition.

 If you are interested in the text of the original story, you can read it here.